LankeyBoard/RulesGraph/generalRules.md

 slug: EXCHANGES

 ruleType: RULE\
 When a character attacks or casts an offensive spell at another creature or creatures an Exchange begins.
 To start the Exchange, Test your Attack, adding your Base Attack Bonus.
 The defenders Armor and Counter become the Success and Failure points of the Test.
 If you Succeed on the Test then the hit is clean and there is no room for retaliation.
 If the result is Mixed then you Clash.
-When you Clash, you and your target both choose a Counter Action to use.
-If you Fail the test, your attack is Countered and the target gets to use a Counter Action.
+When you Clash, you and your target both choose a Clash Action to use with the defender picking first.
+If you Fail the test, your attack is Countered and the target deals damage to you as though they landed a Basic Attack.

 ### AOE Exchanges

 slug: AOE-EXCHANGES

 ruleType: RULE\
 When your Attack targets multiple enemies, roll a single Attack Test, and compare to each enemy's defenses.
-If the roll would be a Clash or Counter, the GM chooses which creature will get to take a Clash Action.
+Only one enemy can make a Clash or Counter.
+(One enemy can Clash and a different one can Counter.)

 ### Engaging an Enemy

 slug: ENGAGING-ENEMIES

 ruleType: RULE\
 When you attempt to attack an enemy, they are [Engaged](/rules/player_rules#ENGAGED).
-Engaged Minions cannot take an Action on their turn, Non-boss monsters damage dice go down by 1 step, and bosses lose access to their most potent abilities.
+Engaged Minions cannot take an Action on their turn, Non-Boss monsters damage dice go down by 1 step, and Bosses lose access to their most potent abilities.

 ## Key Combat Information